Choosing the Best Type of Invisalign Retainer After Treatment

 Like the Essix and Vivera retainers, Hawley retainers are removable and durable.
 They are easy to clean and quite effective, but most Invisalign patients will use either type of clear retainer we described above.

 The Fixed Retainer (aka, Permanent Retainer or Lingual Retainer)

 If they are so effective, why switch to a removable retainer?
-Hygiene.
+The answer is simple: hygiene.
 Permanent retainers require meticulous care and maintenance.
 In addition to regular and thorough brushing, they are a bit more challenging to floss.
-If you don’t floss underneath each part of the wire, plaque, tartar, and bacteria can build up which can damage your teeth and lead to serious problems like bone loss and gum disease.
+If you don’t floss underneath each part of the wire, then plaque, tartar, and bacteria can build up which can damage your teeth and lead to serious problems like bone loss and gum disease.

 Furthermore, while these types of retainers are “permanent” in the sense that they can’t easily be removed like clear Invisalign retainers, they can and will break if you aren’t mindful of what you eat.
 Not only can a broken retainer require a trip to your orthodontist or provider, it can be difficult to know if it has been broken.

 If your fixed retainer breaks without your knowledge, it can go undetected until your next appointment and cause your teeth to relapse, sliding back to their original positions which can only be corrected by costly Invisalign refinements or a whole new treatment plan.
 If you do need to wear the permanent retainer, consider asking your Orthodontist if you can have an Essix retainer made to fit on top of your permanent retainer to protect it from damage.

 The MEMOTAIN® Retainer